Tarmean/tarmean.github.io/OpenRec.md

 If anyone has ideas for the success tracking, or better inlining, I'm all ears!
 There is a reason fast OOP languages tend to run with a JIT compiler - specializing all indirect calls away would be fantastic.
 If the API gets polished a bit further this could be a library instead of a neat design pattern.
 Thanks for reading!

+[^1]: If you don't like the title, feel free to use "Being Trans is super" instead